vardhaan/ai-editor/ideas.md

     - vibrations along edge when writing words?
     - different vibrations/feedback when noodling on a word versus furiously writing
     - feedback as you write -- if you're using trite words, then bad, otherwise good for example.

+Can we make an "editor" in the writing app?
+Like an omniscient editor that can track errors across all your writing, figure out where you generally can improve as a writer, and make suggestions based on that.
+If you worked at the NYT, your editor would have a relationship with you.
+They'd know how you write, they'd know how you compare to others.
+They could give you feedback over time to elevate your writing.

+MATH ACADEMY STYLE PRACTICE?